aldertzomer/Microbial-Genomics-2022/_episodes/70_Genome_Annotation.md

 ~~~
 $ cd ~/annotation/
+$ cat */*.gbk |head -n 100
+$ cat */*.gff |head -n 200
 $ cat */*.txt
 ~~~
 {: .bash}

-The .txt files contain some statistics on how many annotated genes are found etc.
+The .txt files contain some statistics on how many annotated genes are found.
+The .gbk file contains a human readable format of the annotation, the .gff file a tabular format.

 > ## Challenge: How many coding regions did PROKKA find in the contigs??
 >